-“Dogs with anemia are thought to eat soil because it contains iron, which is essential for the growth of new red blood cells,” says Dr.Woodnutt.
+“Dogs with anemia are thought to eat soil because it contains iron, which is essential for the growth of new red blood cells,” says Dr.Woodnutt, veterinarian from the University of Nottingham.
 “Soil also contains small amounts of copper, calcium, phosphorus, selenium, and other minerals.
 So if your dog is suffering from mineral deficiencies, he will try to compensate by eating dirt.
 In rare cases, your dog’s food can be the source of nutritional imbalances that lead him to eat dirt.
 Although all dogs, including Goldendoodles, should eat the best dog food for Goldendoodles dogs.
-Finally, some dogs can eat pebbles, gravel, grass, and dirt due to gastrointestinal distress.
+Finally, some dogs can eat pebbles, gravel, grass, and dirt due to gastrointestinal distress.”

-If you are concerned about this behavior, make an appointment with your vet for a full exam, and take a stool sample for testing, suggests Dr. Collier.
+If you are concerned about this behavior, make an appointment with your vet for a full exam, take a stool sample for testing, and suggest Dr. Collier.

 What happens if a dog eats dirt?

-Whether you are in the garden, dog park, or in the woods, dogs that eat dirt are rarely endangered, but it can potentially be a problem.
+Whether in the garden, dog park, or in the woods, dogs that eat dirt are rarely endangered, but it can be a problem.

-“When a dog eats dirt, there is a risk that it ingests the eggs of intestinal parasites such as those of ascarids, hookworms, and whipworms, bacteria, viruses, or even fungal organisms that could harm it,” explains Dr. Flynn.
+“When a dog eats dirt, it is a risk that it ingests the eggs of intestinal parasites such as ascarids, hookworms, whipworms, bacteria, viruses, or even fungal organisms that could harm it,” explains Dr. Flynn.
 Both ascarid and whipworm eggs are hardy and can survive in the environment for years.

-Finally, if your dog digs in known contaminated areas (like your flower bed, where he may eat poisonous bulbs or be exposed to pesticides and fertilizers), he could be at risk of poisoning himself.
-In this case, call your veterinarian immediately for advice, explains Dr. Woodnutt.
+Finally, if your dog digs in known contaminated areas (like your flower bed, where he may eat poisonous bulbs or be exposed to pesticides and fertilizers), he could be apoisoned In this case, call your veterinarian immediately for advice, explains Dr. Woodnutt.

 How to stop a dog from eating dirt